adm1nKirill/Animals_2/googletest-master/googlemock/docs/cook_book.md

   ...
 };

 // A mock packet stream class.
-It inherits from no other, but defines
+It inherits from no OTHER, but defines
 // GetPacket() and NumberOfPackets(). class MockPacketStream {
  public: